 Objective 5: To achieve consensus on the conservation management of the site with landowners, the local community and other interested parties.
 Management Issues Note: The main issues that may impact on the conservation of the site are outlined below.
-The constraints that these may pose and the management potential for the site are discussed. - Grazing - Dumping - Upgrading of the Road - Viewing Area - Ownership - Resources Grazing Portions of the species-rich Nardus grassland are considered to be undergrazed, as indicated by the encroachment of scrub and the leggy Heather.
-In other parts of the site, localised damaged to the vegetation has occurred through cattle grazing.
-These areas are typically where ringfeeders have been placed for the winter feeding of cattle.
-The vegetation in these localised areas is severely depleted.
-The site is generally in good condition.
-In order to maintain the ecological value of the species-rich Nardus grassland, grazing intensity needs to be kept below the level which causes excessive damage to the vegetation yet conversely high enough to prevent the encroachment of scrub.
-Localised damage caused by winter feeding of cattle by the use of ringfeeders can be halted, preferably through removal of feeders from the site.
-Removal should ensure that the grazing pressure on the site becomes more uniform, addressing the problems of undergrazing in some parts and localised overgrazing/poaching in others.
-Dumping Household rubbish and old silage bales litter the upper reaches of the site.
-Dumped household rubbish and old silage bales are also unsightly, but are not causing significant damage to the site and can be removed.
-Upgrading of the Road The local Council has upgraded the road that passes through the site and installed minor drainage works, resulting in some disturbance to the species-rich road side embankments.
-The damage caused by the upgrading of the road is minimal and does not pose a threat to the site as a whole.
-Viewing Area The location of the viewing area on the edge of the site poses a potential threat to a population of Small White Orchid as there is easy access to the locations of these plants.
-The litter from the viewing area also poses a threat to the site.
-The viewing area, and the problems associated with it, is not considered to pose a significant threat to the site as a whole.
-People do not tend to access the site from the viewing area, and although the rubbish on the site is unsightly, it does not cause significant ecological damage.
-Ownership DEHLG do not own any part of the site.
-Due to the limited size and relative importance of this site, it could be purchased to ensure its ecological value is maintained.
-Resources The level of resources available (in terms of staff and finances) will influence the extent to which liaison with landowners and other interested parties occurs, as well as the amount of monitoring and research carried out.
-Initiating effective liaison is paramount to the effective conservation management of the site.
+The constraints that these may pose and the management potential for the site are discussed. - Grazing - Agricultural practices - Liaison and resources Grazing Portions of the species-rich Nardus grassland appear to be undergrazed, which is indicated by the encroachment of scrub.
+Overgrazing and associated trampling damages other portions of the site.
+Localised poaching by cattle occurs where ringfeeders have been placed for winter-feeding.
+In order to maintain the ecological value of the species-rich Nardus grassland, grazing intensity should be kept below the level that causes excessive damage to the vegetation yet conversely high enough to prevent the encroachment of scrub (i.e. at a sustainable level).
+Agricultural practices Several parts of the site have been semi-improved through fertilisation.
+A small area in the townland of Curryquin has been reclaimed by the clearance of scrub.
+Both of these activities have led to a reduction in the species diversity of the ground flora in these areas.
+The reclaimed areas situated in the Curryquin townland can be ecologically improved by the implementation of a controlled grazing regime and by preventing the application of fertilisers.
+Degraded areas of species-rich Nardus grassland are currently being improved as the majority of farmers have stopped using fertilisers on the land (pers. comm.
+D Ryan 1998).
+Liaison and resources The level of resources available (in terms of staff and finances) will influence the extent to which liaison with landowners and other interested parties occurs, as well as the amount of monitoring and research that will be carried out.
+Initiating effective liaison is important to the future management of the site.
 General Strategies Specific strategies that relate to the above objectives are outlined below.
 However, there are a number of strategies that relate to the site as a whole.
 These are as follows: Implement plan DEHLG will seek to ensure that the aims of this conservation plan are achieved through: liaison with the landowners, relevant authorities and interested parties implementation of REPS or DEHLG farm plans, which will use this document as a guideline for prescribing management on a farm by farm basis, and also will ensure that the agreed prescriptions for the relevant habitats are adhered to (see Appendix VI) enforcement of Regulations under the Habitats/Birds Directives and the Wildlife Act Establish a monitoring regime The monitoring regime for the site will comprise: